eTransSystems/eTrans-ASN/README.txt

 - Command line flags:
   -d The directory where generated files are created.
   -p The package name for generated classes.
-You should now have generated classes that can be incldued in your project along with the runtime.
+You should now have generated classes that can be included in your project along with the runtime.